Azure-Samples/azure-sql-db-django/README.md

 > [!NOTE]
 >All the commands shown here are for Windows.
 If you are working on any other OS/ environment e.g. Linux, MAC etc. change these commands accordingly.

-Install [`virtualenv`](https://virtualenv.pypa.io/en/latest/) to configure virtual environment to have isolated Python environment to avoid installing Python packages globally which could potentially break system tools or other projects.
-For example on Windows:
+Install [`virtualenv`](https://virtualenv.pypa.io/en/latest/) to configure virtual environment to have isolated Python environment to avoid installing Python packages globally, which could potentially break system tools or other projects.
+For example, on Windows:

 ```python
 python -m pip install --user virtualenv